pryv/dev-site/src/documents/sections/overview.html.md

 ```

+## Common HTTP headers

+The following headers are included in every response:

+- `API-Version`: The version of the API in the form `{major}.{minor}.{revision}`.
+- `Server-Time`: The current server time as a [timestamp](#data-types-timestamp).
+Keeping reference of the server time is an absolute necessity to properly read and write event times.

 ## Errors

 When an error occurs, the API returns a 4xx or 5xx status code, with the response body usually containing an [error](#data-types-error) object detailing the cause.